Maps below this are 2017 routes. Check back soon for updated 2018 routes..

 From the South, Richfield is about 1hr 50 minutes North of Cedar City, or 4hrs 15 minutes North of Las Vegas.

-Running: 2017 will be the first year this is a formal run.
-To enjoy this run you should be experienced running on technical trails (or at least power hiking) with limited support, competent managing your own hydration and nutrition, and not adverse to clambering over small rock obstacles.
-There will be several aid stations, but all runners should have personal hydration for 1 to 2 hours inbetween.
+Running with a dash of adventure: To enjoy this run you should be experienced running on technical trails (or at least power hiking) with limited support, competent managing your own hydration and nutrition, and able to clamber over small rock obstacles.
+There are several short but quite steep ATV trail sections where a majority of runners typically walk.
+There will aid stations throughout the course, but all runners must have personal hydration for 1 to 2 hours between aid stations.

 Weather: Hopefully the weather will be dry and relatively warm.
 The clay sections become slick when wet, and more water in the canyons will add difficulty.
-High water flow in Dairy Canyon can be dangerous, but there is an ATV road that parallels the canyon if weather requires.
-There is also a potential in October for snow, so come prepared for normal Utah weather (ie just about anything).
-Average temperatures in mid-October are around 35 degrees on the low end to 70 degrees on the high end.
+High water flow in Dairy Canyon can be very dangerous, but there is an ATV road that parallels the canyon if weather requires.
+There is minimal chance for snow in September, but it is Utah, so come prepared just about anything.
+Average temperatures the end of September is 40 degrees F on the low end and 75 degrees on the high end.

 Course Markings: The course will be marked at most places with ribbons corresponding to the race colors on the maps.
 Follow the ribbons.

-Packet Pick-up and Pre-race Pasta Feast: Packet pick-up and pasta will be between 6:00 PM and 8:00 PM on Friday, October 13th (a lucky day!) at Herb's Place located at Jorgensen's Bowling Center.
-Address is 980 South Cove View Road in Richfield.
+Packet Pick-up and Pre-race Pasta Feast: Packet pick-up and pasta will be between 6:00 PM and 8:00 PM on Friday, September 28th.
+Location to be announced.
 A brief 5-minute welcome and instructions will be given about 7:00 PM.
-The optional pasta feast will cost $9/plate and should be available as part of the Ultrasignup process, but please contact us if you have need any help or additional reservations.
+We are looking at options for a pre-race pasta feast. optional pasta feast will cost $9/plate and should be available as part of the Ultrasignup process, but please contact us if you have need any help or additional reservations.